-The proposed facility would be located on vacant land within the established Oldhall Industrial Estate between the A78 and Long Drive, on the southern side of the Lowmac Alloys materials recycling facility, and to the east of the Shewalton Waste Transfer Station operated by North Ayrshire Council.
+The proposed facility is located on vacant land within the established Oldhall Industrial Estate between the A78 and Long Drive, on the southern side of the Lowmac Alloys materials recycling facility, and to the east of the Shewalton Waste Transfer Station operated by North Ayrshire Council.

 The land is owned by Lowmac Alloys, part of the wider area specialising in waste handling and other industrial activities.
-The site previously had permission for an energy recovery from waste facility, similar to that being proposed.
+The site previously had permission for an energy recovery from waste facility, similar to our proposal.

-Current waste management activity at Lowmac would continue as normal.
-As well as the Irvine site, Lowmac has two other waste handling facilities in the area that could also provide fuel for the proposed facility.
+Current waste management activity at Lowmac will continue as normal.
+As well as the Irvine site, Lowmac has two other waste handling facilities in the area that could also provide fuel for the facility.